nextstrain/ncov/docs/src/visualization/sharing.rst

 Privacy and security
 ^^^^^^^^^^^^^^^^^^^^

-When running locally, both the server and the client run on your computer; no internet connection is requried.
+When running locally, both the server and the client run on your computer; no internet connection is required.
 No data ever leaves your local machine.

 Option 4: Sharing with Nextstrain Groups
 ----------------------------------------